akash7243/Virtual_GPT/README.md

 # Virtual GPT

-## CODE AND GAME FILES CAN BE FOUNDS AT
+## CODE AND GAME FILES CAN BE FOUND AT
 https://drive.google.com/drive/folders/1EgcKL3s2E_Gg-BflZGjyN_newW4qruOJ?usp=share_link
 Unity resources are large in size (greater than ~3 GB) which cannot be accomodated by GitHub.
 Please check the above link for accessing the required files.